guyinatuxedo/nightmare/modules/04-bof_variable/tw17_justdoit/readme.md

   }
 ```

-So we can see here that after it opens the `flag.txt` file, it scans in 48 bytes worth of data into `flag`.
+So we can see here that after it opens the `flag.txt` file, it scans 48 bytes worth of data into `flag`.
 This is interesting because if we can find the address of `flag`, then we should be able to overwrite the value of `target` with that address and then it should print out the contents of `flag`, which should be the flag.

 ```
   .bss:0804A080 ; char flag[48]